antischematic/angular-state-library/README.md

 #### Attach

 Attaches an object and runs change detection when its value changes.
-Attachable objects implement the `OnAttach` interface.
+Attachable objects implement the `OnAttach` or `Subscribable` interface.
 Stores, template providers and transitions are attachable by default.

 **Example: Attach theme from a template provider**